dxdxdt/proone/doc/sws.md

 executable being left on non-volatile storage devices.
 The executable size of Proone is quite big since it carries executable for other platforms.
-On most embedded devices, the size of SPI flash memory is small while the RAM is reletively spacious.
+On most embedded devices, the size of SPI flash memory is small while the RAM is relatively spacious.
 So it would be unwise to use just any mount point.

 ## Dependencies
 The dependencies for Proone have been kept to absolute necessities. libssh2 is